dnk80/GKE-LB-L4-Passthrough/README.md

 I recently spent some time building an Load Balancer l4 pass-through.
 It took more time than I expected, so I decided to share the implementation.
 Searching for information on this topic yielded a couple of articles (which seem to be copied from each other) where the author suggests linking a cluster IP with an LB.
-Yeah, as if it was that simple, but it's already working.
+Yeah, it would be so simple, but it doesn't work.
 The official Google guide describes everything beautifully with pictures but doesn't provide a single example, only theory (https://cloud.google.com/load-balancing/docs/passthrough-network-load-balancer).
 ![passthrough-network-load-balancer](picture/passthrough-network-load-balancer.svg "Passthrough Network Load Balancer")